byronwall/excel-vba-book/book/02 values and formulas/00 overview.md

 * Modify the formulas of the cell
 * Manipulate the cell or its neighbors in order to produce a more useful result
 * Transform the cells based on their content
+* Do something specific to Excel with the `Range`: conditional formatting, data validation, comment, hyperlink etc.
+* adding or deleting a `Range` or possibly just using one of the clear function

 In addition to those basic tasks, also include:

 * Working with Conditional Formatting
+* Combining some more advanced topics like using the data in a `Range` to manipulate something about a `Chart`

 TODO: run through bUTL and see what other category of things there are